Skip to content

 Sign up to receive email updates from Arizona Wanderings

-7 Responses to “Rambling Review – Lowa Uplander GTX”
+7 thoughts on “Rambling Review – Lowa Uplander GTX”

 Great review on the boots.
 How are they holding up for you?
 Are you still just as happy now as you were when you reviewed them?
 I’m looking for a new pair of boots and was considering going with Lowa, possibly the z-8’s but considering the uplander boots as well.